LA Media First to Fly Drones Inside Celtic Park!

 LA Media has been at the forefront of commercial drone production since drones have been around.
 Naturally, we were thrilled to be asked by 422.tv, a Glasgow-based production company, to fly drones over Celtic’s iconic football stadium.

 This was a historic first in terms of drones, as previously no other drone operation has been allowed to fly over this hallowed football turf!

 Making Celtic Drone History

-Built in 1888, Celtic Park is one of the biggest football stadiums in Europe.
+Built-in 1888, Celtic Park is one of the biggest football stadiums in Europe.
 This was an exciting and challenging project for us.
-We were tasked with getting an 180 down shot of Celtic Park using our drones.
+We were tasked with getting a 180 down shot of Celtic Park using our drones.

 Image by LA Media ‘Outside Celtic Park’

 Too much steel for GSP Goose, I’m switching to Accro

 For this shoot, we used our Inspire 1, mounted with our X5R camera.
 As mentioned earlier this was the first time a drone had been allowed to film inside the Celtic Stadium.
 Here are some surprises we encountered on location!

 Our first surprise was the interference the metal of the stadium had on our drone’s GPS.
 This meant that our GPS was unreliable and sporadic.
 Lucky for us we aren’t dependent on GSP and our drone pilot John Banks is an ace at flying in Accro mode.
 Therefore, this didn’t present us with a problem but it was something we hadn’t thought of before.

 Our second surprise was that the 12mm Olympus prime we had on the camera was not enough to get the full width/length of the stadium – top-down, even from 400ft (our legal height limit).
 To get the whole picture would have required hiring a helicopter!